About the project

 Discovering Literature features over 8,000 pages of collection items and explores more than 20 authors through 165 newly-commissioned articles, 25 short documentary films, and 30 lesson plans.
 More than 60 experts have contributed interpretation, enriching the website with contemporary research.
 Designed to enhance the study and enjoyment of English literature, the site contains a dedicated Teachers’ Area supporting the curriculum for GCSE and A Level students.

-These great works from the Romantic and Victorian periods form the first phase of a wider project to digitise other literary eras, including the 20th century.
+These great works from the Romantic and Victorian periods form the first phase of a wider project to explore the entire literary canon, from the first to the 21st century.

 The British Library is grateful to the following organisations for their contribution to Discovering Literature, which has included the digitisation of their collections as well as filming:

 Special thanks to our Advisory Board for their invaluable contribution to the website: Petonelle Archer, Professor John Bowen, Mick Connell, Dr Holly Furneaux, Professor John Mullan, Professor Michael Slater MBE, Professor Kathryn Sutherland and Dr Matthew Taunton.

 Discovering Literature has been supported since its inception by Dr Naim Dangoor CBE, The Exilarch's Foundation.